-(b) Renunciation form
+(c) Renunciation form

-Renunciations by executors are fairly common, but there is currently no form of renunciation prescribed.
+Renunciations by executors are fairly common, but no form of renunciation is currently prescribed.
 The Project Committee believes that a prescribed form of renunciation would be helpful.
 To correct a commonly encountered misconception, the form should expressly emphasize that filing the completed renunciation form does not operate to release the renouncing executor of liability for anything the executor has done previous to that point in relation to the assets of the estate.

-(c) The "disclosure document"
+(d) The "disclosure document"